Skip to main content

 Admission RequirementsC1 Level in English

-• Analyse the reasons for globalization and reflect the challenges companies have to face
+- analyse the reasons for globalisation and reflect the challenges companies have to face

 International Accounting & Management Control